Tokyo Xtreme Racer 3

 Tokyo Xtreme Racer 3 (known in Japan as Shutokou Battle 01) is a 2003 racing game for the PlayStation 2 and the follow-up to the 2001 game Tokyo Xtreme Racer: Zero.
 The game was released in North America but, unlike previous entries in the series, was not published in Europe.
-It is the last game in the series to take place on Tokyo's highway system.
 It was later followed by Tokyo Xtreme Racer: Drift (a prequel) and Tokyo Xtreme Racer: Drift 2 (a sequel), which are set in the mountain regions of Japan.

 Plot

 Two years after the events of Shutokō Battle 0 (and some time after the events of Tokyo Xtreme Racer: Drift 2), news of the 13 Devils' defeat has spread throughout Japan.
 Tokyo is in turmoil, and two other cities, Osaka and Nagoya, want to compete for dominance.
 Racers must defeat every team in these three cities to challenge the top teams and drivers in each: Speed King & Dejected Angel in Tokyo, Seeks, Genesis R & D3 in Nagoya, and No Loser & Darts in Osaka.

 The game is divided into two parts.
 In the first part, the player must defeat all bosses in the first sector of each city within a limited play area consisting only of the surrounding highways, excluding the longer, high-speed routes.
 After defeating these initial bosses, all areas of the three cities become accessible, allowing the player to race anywhere and unlocking the full maps, giving the player freedom in how they progress through the second half of the game.

-During the events of Import Tuner Challenge, it is confirmed that TXR3's player is named Hajime Hisanaga, and becomes "Snake Eyes" (ITC's main anthagonist), and that he either didn't raced or beaten Speed King (Jintei), which may explain why ??? never appears TXR3 even if the game features his car, a Nissan Fairlady Z S30.
+During the events of Import Tuner Challenge, it is confirmed that TXR3's player character is named Hajime Hisanaga, who later becomes "Snake Eyes" (ITC's main antagonist), and that he either never raced or defeated Speed King (Jintei), which may explain why ??? never appears in TXR3 even if the game features his car, a Nissan Fairlady Z S30.
 Therefore, TXR3's final race against Jintei may not be canon.